rcheiko/smart-contract-defi-usd-token/README.md

 - yarn hardhat compile

 DEPLOY THE SMART CONTRACT :
-- npx hardhat run scripts/"name of the script".ts --network "name of the network example : goerli"
+- npx hardhat run scripts/"name of the script".ts --network "name of the network example : polygon_mumbai"

 VERIFY THE SMART CONTRACT :
-- npx hardhat verify --network "name of the network example : goerli" "address of the smart contract"
+- npx hardhat verify --network "name of the network example : polygon_mumbai" "address of the smart contract"

 TEST THE CONTRACT :
 - npx hardhat test